pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/paper-editing-and-story-concepts.md

 ### 2. Read
-Read it through a first time
+Read it through a first time.
+Sometimes people do point 2 and 3 at the same time.
+But take your time and do it in two steps if you need to.

 ### 3. hilight what stands out
 Read a second time, with a hilighter and mark things that stands out at a gut feeling level.